-Dementia home care is geared specifically towards those with Alzheimer’s Disease and related dementias.
-While caregivers offer the same assistance as regular home care, dementia caregivers are familiar with the stages of the disease, how it manifests, common behaviors that are seen, strategies to adequately deal with it, and safety issues related to dementia.
+Dementia home care is geared specifically towards those with Alzheimer’s disease and related dementias.
+While caregivers offer the same assistance as regular home care, dementia caregivers are familiar with the stages of the disease, how it manifests, common problematic behaviors, strategies to adequately deal with them, and safety issues related to dementia.
 Commonly, care plans are established to focus on the likes, dislikes, and personality of the individual with dementia, and activities are planned accordingly to stimulate one’s memory.
-This may include looking at photo albums, listening to music, doing an art project, or reading.
+This may include looking at photo albums, listening to music, doing art projects, or reading.

 Persons with Alzheimer’s disease and other dementias have different needs, with these needs changing and evolving as one progresses through the stages of the disease.
 With Alzheimer’s, there are three stages: early-stage, middle-stage, and late-stage.

 During late-stage Alzheimer’s (typically lasts 1-3 or more years), an individual will require intensive care 24-hours/day.
 One will exhibit extreme confusion, both in regards to past events and present circumstances.
 The ability to process information ceases to exist and the individual will have a very difficult time communicating verbally, if they are able to do so at all.
-Behavior and mood is extremely unpredictable and one may even experience hallucinations.
+Behavior and mood is extremely unpredictable and one may even experience hallucinations and delusions.
 Commonly, an individual with Alzheimer’s will need to move to a facility, such as a Memory Care Unit (if they haven’t already done so), in order to receive the extensive care that is needed.

-The cost of dementia home care and adult care varies based on the state in which one lives and even the geographic regions within each state.
-Nationwide, on average, the cost of dementia home care should be comparable to that of a home health aide, which is between $20 and $21 / hour.
-As mentioned previously, adult day care offers the more affordable option, which runs on average, $68 / day nationwide.
-This website offers state specific costs here.
+The cost of dementia home care and adult day care varies based on the state in which one lives, as well as the geographic regions within each state.
+Nationwide, on average, the cost of dementia home care should be comparable to that of a home health aide, which is approximately $21 / hour.
+Regular in-home care costs slightly less than dementia home care.
+As mentioned previously, adult day care offers the more affordable option, which runs on average, $72 / day nationwide.
+The Paying for Senior Care website offers state specific costs here.